awsdocs/amazon-connect-admin-guide/doc_source/get-customer-input.md

 ## Sample flows<a name="get-customer-input-samples"></a>

-See these sample flows for scenarios that use this block:
+Amazon Connect includes a set of sample flows\.
+For instructions that explain how to access the sample flows in the flow designer, see [Sample flows](contact-flow-samples.md)\.
+Following are topics that describe the sample flows which include this block\.
 + [Sample inbound flow \(first contact experience\)](sample-inbound-flow.md)
 + [Sample interruptible queue flow with callback](sample-interruptible-queue.md)
 + [Sample queue configurations](sample-queue-configurations.md)